Glizzus/WWEasy-MK.II/README.md

 This will first be a simple CLI application, ~~but will later be made a desktop application using JavaFX.~~

-JavaFX requires too many dependancies that I don't wish to inflict on the user; this will instead be made a web application using the Play framework
+JavaFX requires too many dependencies that I don't wish to inflict on the user; this will instead be made a web application using the Play framework